 Upon completion of initial lease-up, the development must maintain the minimum number of units to meet each set-aside.
-Upon vacancy/disqualification of a special-needs household, the development must actively market any vacant unit first to the targeted special-needs population first for 30-days.
-Upon vacancy of the special-needs unit, owners must list the vacant unit on www.MSHousingSearch.org and notify the applicable public housing authority in the area of the available unit for special needs.
+Upon vacancy/disqualification of a special-needs household, the development must actively market any vacant unit first to the targeted special-needs population first for 30 days.
+Upon vacancy of the special-needs unit, owners must notify the applicable public housing authority in the area of the available unit for special needs.
 Owners must notify the general public via general circulation advertisements (i.e. newspapers, television, radio or internet).
 Marketing efforts must be documented and ready for review upon request.
 A waiting list should also be maintained.